rushiljadia/rushiljadia/README.md

-# Welcome to My Profile‼️
+# Welcome to My Profile!

 Hello, my name is Rushil Jadia and I am an undergrad student at the University of North Carolina at Charlotte, majoring in Computer Science.
 I enjoy project-based experiences that emphasize problem-solving and analytical thinking to provide effective solutions to the client, something that led me to pursue a Software Engineering concentration.
 I am looking for internship experiences that will emphasize my strengths while allowing me to continue learning and expanding my knowledge.